go-aah/docs/logging.md

 ## Unified Logging

-Surely you will be using many libraries with aah framework.
+Surely you will be using many libraries with aah.
 Those might provide standard Go logger for logging.
 This is where unified logging shines.

 Use `log.ToGoLogger()` to bind that logger with aah logger then you get unified logging at one place.